mrejas/edu-iot-hands-on/README.md

 These files was made for the practical part of an IoT Education given in Sweden for [TUC Sweden](https://www.tucsweden.se/).
 The course is a mostly theoretical course and this material is only for the practical part of the course.

 The files here are mostly of interest to the students on the course but others might find something interesting as well.
-It is vary possible to do this all of you own but then you will miss out on the lecturing that was given as well.
+It is possible to do this all of you own but then you will of course miss out on the lecturing, anecdotes and bad delivered jokes that was given as well.

 ## Prerequisites